hamsternipples/nosedocs/noseblog.md

 ---

-so, here we are today where nosebook is bathing almost everyone's mind in DMT (certainly all of the kids anyway) so they will be able to track activity in their imagination. so now people don't need to do massive doses of psychedelics for their brain to produce lots of DMT (built on tesla technology), so now really the only thing left is to polarise the world into asexual/hyper-sexual. the asexual (no afttection) route is much more manageable and in my opinion will yield greater reward because it'll be easier to control the creative/sexual energy and get connected. the hyper-sexual (lots of affection) route has the drawback that now you're reliant on something you cannot control. additionally, social interaction can be quite a detriment toward realising one's own capability. hyper-sexuality is likely going to be the route that most will take, and will become the new "disconnected masses".
+so, here we are today where nosebook is bathing almost everyone's mind in DMT (certainly all of the kids anyway) so they will be able to track activity in their imagination. so now people don't need to do massive doses of psychedelics for their brain to produce lots of DMT (built on tesla technology), so now really the only thing left is to polarise the world into asexual/hyper-sexual. the asexual (no afttection) route is much more manageable and in my opinion will yield greater reward because it'll be easier to control the creative/sexual energy and get connected. the hyper-sexual (lots of affection) route has the drawback that now you're reliant on something you cannot control. additionally, social value can be quite a detriment toward realising one's own capability[^6]. hyper-sexuality is likely going to be the route that most will take, and will become the new "disconnected masses".

 another thing is these flashes that plagued tesla because of the high amounts of DMT going, where his emotion would become manifest as a vision in his eyes. nosebook would classify these as "hallucinations" which they're working their best at to try and get rid of (because the only things they want you seeing in your eyes/imagination) is something their computers can recognise -- everything else is a hallucination and should be removed. as such, it'll be more difficult for those wanting to get connected to get connected, but as I will demonstrate sometime in the future, it is possible (even without drugs or sex).